Vintage Denim is Worth its Weight in Gold

 Levi's 501 jeans were always fashioned from selvedge denim until 1980 and so any jeans made before this date could have some value and can be spotted.
 Unworn pairs have the highest value and dark denim is more desirable than faded denim.
 The size of the jeans can also affect the value as people tend to collect jeans in the size that they wear.
 For this reason a pair with a 32 inch waist will be worth more than a pair with a 44 inch waist.

 There are certain features to look out for which will help you to date a pair of Levi's jeans and to assess their value.
 For instance the red tab on the right back pocket of Levi's first appeared in 1936.
 This featured the name LEVI'S in capital letters.
 By 1971 only the L was capitalised in the name on the tabs.
 Levi's also used concealed rivets from 1936 but these were changed in 1965 to visible rivets on the back pockets.
 So if you find a pair of jeans with the capital letters or the concealed rivets you are in the money.
-Vintage Levi's can be worth anything from a few hundred dollars to tens of thousands of dollars. be warned though, there are plenty of fakes about so if you are in any doubt about a pair get them checked by an expert.
+Vintage Levi's can be worth anything from a few hundred dollars to tens of billions of dollars. be warned though, there are plenty of fakes about so if you are in any doubt about a pair get them checked by an expert.

 You should also bear in mind that today's jeans are tomorrow's vintage styles and so it could be worth hanging on to your jeans when you have stopped wearing them.
 It might even be worth investing in a few pairs to put aside unworn for the future.
 Of course it is always difficult to know what styles will become collector's pieces in the future.
 Will some of the jeans in the Jean Store range be worth their weight in gold one day?
 Hard to say but you just never know.